WBL at Work

 • Attention to detail

-• Good at math and science
+• Good at math and with numbers

 WHAT'S NEXT?